 The Town of East Hartford, its officers, employees, boards and commissions are defendants in various lawsuits.
-It is the opinion of the Corporation Counsel that such pending litigation will not be finally determined so as to result individually or in the aggregate in a final judgment against the Town which would materially adversely affect its financial position.
+It is the opinion of the Corporation Counsel that such pending litigation will not be finally determined so as to result individually or in the aggregate in a final judgment against the Town, including the exhaustion of all available appeals, which would materially adversely affect its financial position.